coderman64/netsurf-3ds/README.md

 - The screen only seems to refresh when you interact with it.
 - No proper system to download things to SD card.
 - some things (e.g. larger images) distort while scrolling.
+- Only one very chonky font.
+- JavaScript support is disabled in the build process
+- Support for several media types is disabled.
+(SVG, WebP)
 - Occasionally crashes (should be mostly fixed)

 ## What it will probably never do: